thecamp-toolbox/Livrable-WIP/readme.md

 - Ajouter des if () partout pour que ça fonctionne même quand certains champs sont absents
 - Find a way to limit number of items on portfolio slide to 8 and distribute on any number of slides (ex.
 15 items => 2 slides)
+- Better 'user' profile that allows for linking (tel info, avatar image, etc.)

+## Before going live

+- do something about nav
+- better 'project' page
+- hide pages for people not logged-in (or protect page by password)

-## future
+## Future

-- Better Font Awesome integration
 - Add slides numbers when printed
 - Call slideshows in slideshows (ex. thecamp presentation in livrable)
-- Text alingment ?
+- Text alignement in blueprint
+- Better Font Awesome integration
+- Make 'network' to dropdwon select people
+- Check on mobile

 ## Templates to add

 - project (with link etc. for benchmark)
-- columns (or add possibility on default)
 - schedule
 - chapter
 - pricing